0xidkfa/abracadabra-sdk/README.md

 # Testing

-Tests are done on a Tenderly fork with the block set to 16617737.
+Tests are done on a Tenderly fork with a fixed block set to 16617737.
 Test can be run with:

 ```
 npm run test